jitsi/jiwer/README.md

 #### Strip

-`jiwer.Strip()` can be used to filter to remove all tailing spaces.
+`jiwer.Strip()` can be used to remove all leading and trailing spaces.

 Example:
 ```python